Mystery Shapes adds excitement to your morning!

 I use broken crayons with my toddler to help improve his pencil grip!

-How long does this take to set up Mystery Shapes?
+How long does it take to set up Mystery Shapes?

 I played with my three-year-old and five-year-old a little differently.

 As my five-year-old connected, I also asked him to count and write the number of sides for each shape.
 I also made his shapes more difficult by adding a hexagon.
-Notice I add a number line out of painter’s tape when I saw he was becoming confused with number formations.
-These resources help him still feel confident and take chances rather than giving up.
+Notice I added a number line from the painter’s tape when he was confused with number formations.
+These resources help him feel confident and take chances rather than give up.

 Supplies